Piano by Pictures Review: A Professional Pianist's Take (2023)

 For these groups, Piano by Pictures could offer a way to enjoy playing some beginning songs without getting bogged down in music theory.

-However, students hoping to progress beyond early beginner level would likely outgrow it quickly.
-Intermediate to advanced pianists wouldn't get any value from the course.
+However, students hoping to progress beyond early intermediate level would likely outgrow it quickly.
+Advanced pianists wouldn't get any value from the course.

 Final Verdict: Should You Try Piano by Pictures?